New Zealand to spend US$600 million to eradicate cattle disease

 The initial outbreak led to concerns that the disease could affect market access for New Zealand's dairy products, and caused a brief dip in the New Zealand dollar.

-New Zealand's dairy sector contributes about NZUS$7.8 billion annually to the country's gross domestic product and accounts for around a fifth of the country's exports.
+New Zealand's dairy sector contributes about NZ$7.8 billion annually to the country's gross domestic product and accounts for around a fifth of the country's exports.

 (US$1 = 1.4397 New Zealand dollars)